P1sec/MCC_MNC/README.md

 ### Which one to use:

 After checking several sources, it seems Wikipedia has the must complete, up-to-date and accurate information.
-Therefore, the tool primarily uses it to build the JSON / Python dictionnaries, it uses also the CIA World Factbook to gather information related to each country, including borders and telephony-related.
+Therefore, the tool primarily uses it to build the JSON / Python dictionnaries.
+It uses also the CIA World Factbook to gather information related to each country, including borders and telephony-related, and the csv listing from the txtNation website to complete the list of MCC-MNC from Wikipedia.
 Finally, the code and data provided on the _egallic_ blogpost is valuable for dealing with close countries which do not share any borders.